Hawai'i’s 100% clean energy future – locally produced renewable energy

 - Direct mail.

 Local community support or opposition

 AES will directly engage and listen carefully to community feedback regarding the Project.
 Through this process, project support and opposition will be identified.

 Community outreach efforts

-AES has begun engagement with key officials, community leaders, and interested stakeholder organizations
+AES began the outreach process with preliminary engagement with key officials, community leaders, and interested stakeholder organizations